ftsrg-bta/lab-ethereum/guide.md

 It is therefore highly recommended to read about [security considerations](https://solidity.readthedocs.io/en/v0.5.15/security-considerations.html), [common attacks](https://medium.com/coinmonks/common-attacks-in-solidity-and-how-to-defend-against-them-9bc3994c7c18) and [best practices](https://consensys.github.io/smart-contract-best-practices/known_attacks/).
 There is also a handful of tools targeting the verification of contracts, including [Truffle](https://truffleframework.com/), [Securify](https://securify.chainsecurity.com/), [MythX](https://mythx.io/), [Slither](https://github.com/crytic/slither), [solc-verify](https://github.com/SRI-CSL/solidity/), [VerX](https://verx.ch/) and [VeriSolid](https://github.com/VeriSolid/smart-contracts).

-## Development and testing online with Remix
+## Development and test environments

 As with other programming languages, development requires some tools.
+At first, it is recommended to play around with [Remix](http://remix.ethereum.org), which is an online IDE.
+It only requires a browser, and provides an editor and a built-in compiler.
+Furthermore, it can also create a local test network where the contracts can be deployed and transactions can be issued on a GUI interactively.
+Remix also has some further plug-ins for debugging, static analysis and so on.

-[Visual Studio Code](http://code.visualstudio.com) has a Solidity extension to edit Solidity contracts.
+In a local environment, [Visual Studio Code](http://code.visualstudio.com) has a [Solidity extension](https://marketplace.visualstudio.com/items?itemName=JuanBlanco.solidity) to edit Solidity contracts.
-The official compiler is [Solc](https://solidity.readthedocs.io/en/v0.5.15/installing-solidity.html), which can translate th contracts into EVM bytecode.
+The official compiler is [Solc](https://solidity.readthedocs.io/en/v0.5.15/installing-solidity.html), which can translate contracts into EVM bytecode.
-Alternatively, [Remix](http://remix.ethereum.org) can also be used, which is a web-based IDE supporting editing, compiling and testing.
+For testing in a local environment, the [Truffle Suite](http://truffleframework.com) is recommended, which has extensive capabilities in writing and executing automated tests.

+_For more complex contracts and scenarios, one should also consider other features of [Truffle Suite](http://truffleframework.com).
-In order to deploy a contract to a real network one also needs a wallet such as [Metamask](https://github.com/MetaMask).
+Finally, in order to deploy a contract to a real network one also needs a wallet such as [Metamask](https://github.com/MetaMask)._

-For more complex contracts and scenarios, one should also consider the [Truffle Suite](http://truffleframework.com), providing various development tools.
+### Remix
-In the following, we cover the basics of [Remix](http://remix.ethereum.org).
-For more information, please refer to the [documentation of Remix](https://remix-ide.readthedocs.io/en/latest/).
+We cover the basics of [Remix](http://remix.ethereum.org), for more information, please refer to the [documentation of Remix](https://remix-ide.readthedocs.io/en/latest/).

-### Writing a contract
+**Writing a contract.**
 You can create or import files in Remix with the icons on the top left (file explorers).
 As an example, create a new file named `SimpleBank.sol` and copy the code from the SimpleBank example above.
 Remix supports syntax highlighting and auto completion as well.

 ![A smart contract in the editor of Remix](img/remix-editor.png)

-### Compiling a contract
+**Compiling a contract.**
 In order to compile a contract, the compiler plug-in has to be activated by clicking on the plug-in icon on the left sidebar and finding the _Solidity compiler_ plugin.
 A new icon for the compiler should appear in the left sidebar which activates the compiler tab.
 You can select a compiler version and click _Compile_ or you can also turn on the _Auto compile_ option.